chriskinch/development-tasks/react-with-rest-data/README.md

 ### Layout

     As a user
-    When I browser albums or photos
+    When I browse albums or photos
     I should see items displayed in a responsive 6 column grid